DrakirL/DrakirL.github.io/p10/class/bard.md

 When another creature within 60 feet of you succeed on a Test, you may use 1 Action to give that creature a Flair Die, expending a use of your *Inspiring Flair*. <br>
 Provided that creature can see or hear you, you roll the Flair Die and subtract the result to their total roll, potentially turning the success into a failure.
 If the outcome is not changed, you don't expend a use of your *Inspiring Flair*.

-### Level 3: Countercharm/Artistic Integrity?
+### Level 3: Countercharm?
+Artistic Integrity?
 Be immune to the Charmed and/or Frightened conditions?
 Maybe just stop them proactively?
 Just you or whole party?
+(DETAILS?)

 ### Level 5: Silver Tongue
 When your Flair die would be rolled, you roll it twice and choose which of the results you want to use.